 I am an assistant professor in the Department of Geography and Environmental Studies at Carleton University where I teach environmental studies, planning and research methods courses.

-My research focuses on the politics of intimate environments and takes many loops and turns through questions around immigration, incorporation, citizenship and place, and environmental justice and urban health.
+My research focuses on the politics of intimate environments and takes many loops and turns through questions around citizenship, immigration and incorporation in place, and environmental justice and urban health.